DavidStevensonVtex/Linux/The-Linux-Command-Line/ch19/regular-expressions.md

 Here we use the `-v` option to produce an inverse match so that we will output only the lines in the list that do not match the specified expression.

+#### Finding Ugly Fillenames with find

+`find` requies that a pathname _exactly match_ the regular expression.

+In the following example, we will use find with a regular expresssion to find every pathname that contains any character that is not a member of the following set:

+`[-_./0-9a-zA-Z]`

+`$ find . -regex '.*[^-_./0-9a-zA-Z].*'`

+Because of the requirement for an exact match of the entire pathname, we use `.*` at both ends of the rexpression to match zero or more instances of any character.
+In the middle of the expresssion, we use a negated bracket expression containing ourself of acceptable pathname characters.